 The funding is additional government funding to address perceived inequality of opportunity, between children of families on low incomes and their wealthier peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The funding is allocated directly to schools and is calculated by how many pupils are registered to receive free school meals (due to low income) or are looked after by the local authority.
 It is for schools to decide how the funding is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

-- One-to-one tuition and other tailored interventions for children who are working below, but within reach of, age related expectations, as well as those with special educational needs
+- Tailored interventions for children who are working below, but within reach of, age related expectations, as well as those with special educational needs

 - Teaching assistants who offer support for children to meet age related expectations and to challenge more able learners